bugsnag/bugsnag-unity/README.md

     Alternatively, you can install Bugsnag from the [Unity Asset Store](http://u3d.as/content/bugsnag/bugsnag/TODO).

+2.  **Create a Bugsnag GameObject**

-2. Create a new `GameObject` within your first/main scene (GameObject Menu -> Create Empty), and rename it to *Bugsnag*.
+    Create a new `GameObject` within your first/main scene (GameObject Menu -> Create Empty), and rename it to *Bugsnag*.

     ![Create GameObject](https://raw.github.com/bugsnag/bugsnag-unity/master/assets/docs/create-gameobject.png)

+3.  **Add the Bugsnag Component to GameObject**
-3. With your new GameObject selected, add the Bugsnag component (Component Menu -> Scripts -> Bugsnag).
+    With your new GameObject selected, add the Bugsnag component (Component Menu -> Scripts -> Bugsnag).

     ![Add Bugsnag Component](https://raw.github.com/bugsnag/bugsnag-unity/master/assets/docs/add-bugsnag-component.png)

+4.  **Configure Your API Key**
-4. Finally, configure your Bugsnag API Key in the component inspector.
+    Finally, configure your Bugsnag API Key in the component inspector.
     You can find your API key on the *Project Settings* page on your [Bugsnag dashboard](https://bugsnag.com).